thecloudhacker/Igor/README.md

 **Igor, go forth and replicate thyself!**

-Igor is designed to be deployed in your own environment, be that your residential castle, your industrial complex or on the Ether.
+Igor is designed to be deployed in your own environment, be that your residential castle, your industrial complex or on the Planet-Wide Ether.

 ### Development machine
 Igor utilises Python and Flask to operate.
 Installation requirements for pip are stored in the requirements.txt file.
 To install those run: